LeopoldineMirtil/LeopoldineMirtil/README.md

 - Completed freeCodeCamp course: College Algebra with Python

-- Currently refreshing Python with freeCodeCamp and Excel skills
+     * May pursue other courses on the site

+- Currently redoing Tableau workbooks

 - Future languages to learn: